josmar-crwdstffng/angular/aio/content/guide/hierarchical-dependency-injection.md

 <code-example header="src/app/villains-list.component.ts (metadata)" path="hierarchical-dependency-injection/src/app/villains-list.component.ts" region="metadata"></code-example>

-By providing `VillainsService` in the `VillainsListComponent` metadata and nowhere else, the service becomes available only in the `VillainsListComponent` and its sub-component tree.
+By providing `VillainsService` in the `VillainsListComponent` metadata and nowhere else, the service becomes available only in the `VillainsListComponent` and the associated sub-component tree.

 `VillainService` is a singleton with respect to `VillainsListComponent` because that is where it is declared.
-As long as `VillainsListComponent` does not get destroyed it will be the same instance of `VillainService` but if there are multiple instances of `VillainsListComponent`, then each instance of `VillainsListComponent` will have its own instance of `VillainService`.
+As long as `VillainsListComponent` does not get destroyed it will be the same instance of `VillainService` but if there are multiple instances of `VillainsListComponent`, then each instance of `VillainsListComponent` will have an associated instance of `VillainService`.

 ### Scenario: multiple edit sessions